thunderboltsid/rasdapy/README.rst

 Installation
 ============

 1) Make sure you have Python 2.6 or newer.
+Python 3.x and PyPy are not supported at the moment.
 If in doubt, run:

 ::